RalphAS/DoubleBLAS.jl/README.md

 [![codecov.io](http://codecov.io/github/RalphAS/DoubleBLAS.jl/coverage.svg?branch=master)](http://codecov.io/github/RalphAS/DoubleBLAS.jl?branch=master)

-This package is a draft implementation of SIMD-based basic linear algebra routines for matrices with element types from DoubleFloats.jl.
+This package is a draft implementation of SIMD-based basic linear algebra routines for matrices with element types from [DoubleFloats.jl](https://github.com/JuliaMath/DoubleFloats.jl).

-Some design decisions and implementation notes:
-* The API is intended to be seamlessly compatible with the LinearAlgebra standard library.
+The API is intended to be seamlessly compatible with the `LinearAlgebra` standard library.
+That is, `using DoubleBLAS` will extend various methods from `LinearAlgebra` so that various operations such as matrix multiplication, LU and Cholesky factorization, and `inv()` will employ more efficient methods than the generic ones.

-* Matrices (sometimes fully dense) are copied and/or materialized whenever it helps, since we expect use of DoubleFloats for huge problems to be rare.
-* Basic DoubleFloat ops are expensive, so only moderate attention has been given to cache management.
-* The bottlenecks in our code are likely due to instruction latency.
-Someday experiments with unrolling might be worthwhile.
+## Multi-threading

+Multi-threading (MT) is enabled for some sufficiently large problems.
+We use `Base.Threads` (q.v. in the Julia manual), limited by the `JULIA_NUM_THREADS` environment variable.
+On many systems there is significant overhead for MT, so heuristic thresholds for switching from simple versions to MT are provided.
+These may be adjusted with the `set_mt_threshold(n::Real, problem::Symbol)` function.
+Someday default values for a given system might be set during package installation or initialization, but currently they are notional.

 # Acknowledgements
 Most of the arithmetic was copied from DoubleFloats.jl and